mbretter/go-mongodb-queue/README.md

 wg.Wait()
 ```

-On startup, the `Subscribe` functions checks for unprocessed tasks scheduled before we subscribed, because existing
+On startup, the `Subscribe` function checks for unprocessed tasks scheduled before we subscribed, because existing
 tasks will not be covered by the MongoDB change-stream.

 ## Ack/Err